-Below are some particular marine pests that are already established in New Zealand, and which the Ministry for Primary Industries wants kept out of Fiordland.
+Below are some marine pests that are already established in New Zealand, and which the Guardians and agencies want kept out of Fiordland.

-Styela clava, an ascidian, or sea squirt, was detected in Auckland and Lyttelton in 2005.
+Styela clava, a sea squirt, was detected in Auckland and Lyttelton in 2005.
 It is known to be present in many New Zealand harbours.
 This organism can potentially compete with native fauna, particularly molluscs, for food.
 It appears in colonies as a leathery-skinned, tubular organism that can grow up to 16 cm long.
 It is easily transferred to new locations amongst biofouling on vessel hulls.